Mar 24, 2016 - Research

 Many problems in genetics can be represented using mathematics.

-Often, these genetics problems are mathematically equivalent to flipping coins, or shuffling a deck of cards, or finding the fewest number of airplanes to visit many different cities, or describing seating arrangement in a Chinese restaurant.
+Often, these genetic problems are mathematically equivalent to flipping coins, shuffling a deck of cards, finding the fewest number of airplanes to visit many different cities, or describing seating arrangements in a Chinese restaurant.
 I find that fascinating!
 This means that when I feel like it, I don’t really need to study genetics to do genetics.
-It’s enough to find a more interesting process that follows the same rules as my genetic problem, and study that other process instead.
+It’s enough to find a more exciting process that follows the same rules as my genetic problem and study that other process instead.

-That way of thinking makes my work always interesting.
-Just think about it, instead of solving really annoying problem, I’m just trying to count how many people are eating around me in my imaginary restaurant (which serves only the best food and is decorated in the best possible way).
-Next day, I might be planning flights to Hawaii while trying to solve another annoying genetic problem.
+That way of thinking always makes my work interesting.
+Instead of solving really annoying problems, I’m just trying to count how many people are eating around me in my imaginary restaurant (which serves only the best food and is decorated in the best possible way).
+The next day, I might be planning flights to Hawaii while trying to solve another annoying genetic problem.
 Genetics never gets boring.

 Tell us about one of your interesting findings at 23andMe, or in your previous scientific life.